-6. Check WebAdvisor for updates on loan processing.
+6. Check WebAdvisor for updates on loan processing

-Once the loan request is received, it will be certified within 3-4 weeks.
-Disbursements are made twice a month during the fall and spring terms, and once during summer.
+Once a loan is accepted, it will be exported to the Department of Education within 2-4 weeks.
+Disbursements are made once a month during the fall and spring terms, and once during summer term.
 See Direct Loans Disbursement below for details.
-Once the loan is certified, you will receive a revised aid eligibility notification listing the loan amount(s), and a Loan Origination Record (LOR) will be sent to the Department of Education for processing.
+Once the loan is certified, a Loan Origination Record (LOR) will be sent to the Department of Education for processing.
 Once the Department receives the LOR, they will assign your loan to a federal Direct Loan servicer.
 This servicer will act as your lender until the loan is repaid.
 They will send you a disclosure notice, verifying the loan amount, type, and other information.
 Keep this disclosure for your records- it contains important information including contact information for your servicer.
 You will be contacted by your Direct Loan servicer when you graduate or drop below half-time regarding loan repayment information.
 Be advised that the stated "Disbursement Dates" cited in the LOR are estimates only, as the LOR is prepared prior to disbursement, and the actual dates of disbursement may be different.